Agenda and Presentations from the 2019 meeting are available at

 In our continuing effort to stay abreast of recent observations concerning trace gases, aerosols, radiation, ozone, and climate forcing and to provide a forum in which these observations can be relayed and discussed, we will be presenting the ESRL monitoring and research results of the past year.
 The meeting is not limited to ESRL reports and includes observations related to these themes by both independent and cooperative investigators, and other national and international programs.
 We welcome your active participation at this annual conference.

-For oral presenters, the conference sessions follow standard AGU format (15 minutes per presentation).
+For oral presenters, the conference sessions will have 15 minutes per presentation.
 The 15 minutes is broken down into 12 minutes for the speaker and 3 minutes for Q&A with the audience.
-The time schedule will be strictly adhered to, please plan accordingly and limit your presentation to roughly 12-14 slides.
+The time schedule will be strictly adhered to, please plan accordingly and insure your presentation will fit in the 12 minute time limit.

-For poster presenters, we will collect posters from you at the check-in table beginning at the start of the conference.
-Please deliver posters to this table by the end of the lunch break on Tuesday, May 19th for the poster session that afternoon.
-Poster space is restricted to 4ft x 4ft (48in x 48in).
+For poster presenters, poster space is restricted to 4ft x 4ft (48in x 48in).
 Please print your poster to fit within the allocated space.
 GMD will print posters for foreign participants: please email your poster files at least a week prior to the meeting.
+We will collect posters from the presenters at the check-in table beginning at the start of the conference.
+Please deliver posters to this table by the end of the lunch break on Tuesday, May 21st for the poster session that afternoon.

 Please also join GMD Staff for the ESRL Global Monitoring Annual Conference "Ice Breaker".
-The reception will be on Monday, May 18 from 5:00 - 8:00 pm.
-The Ice Breaker is at Carelli's of Boulder, 645 30th Street, Boulder, 303 938-9300.
-Van transport will depart from from the NOAA Building at 4:45 PM on Monday.
+The reception will be on Monday, May 20 from 5:00 - 7:00 pm.
+The Ice Breaker is at the Hyatt Place Boulder, Courtyard and Conference Room, 2280 Junction place, Boulder, CO 80301.
+All attendees and family members are invited!
+Transport will be available, if needed.
+Parking will be available in the parking garage adjacent to the Hyatt Hotel, 3175 Pearl Parkway, Boulder, CO 80301

 Please go to the Registration Page to register for the meeting.